-Under the rules, regulations and procedures creating and affecting DTC and its operations, DTC is required to make book-entry transfers of the Class C Certificates among DTC Participants on whose behalf it acts with respect to the Class C Certificates and to receive and transmit distributions with respect to the Class C Certificates.
+Under the rules, regulations and procedures creating and affecting DTC and its operations, DTC is required to make book-entry transfers of the Certificates among DTC Participants on whose behalf it acts with respect to the Certificates and to receive and transmit distributions with respect to the Certificates.
 DTC Participants and Indirect DTC Participants with which Certificate Owners have accounts similarly are required to make book-entry transfers and receive and transmit the payments on behalf of their respective customers.
-Certificate Owners that are not DTC Participants or Indirect DTC Participants but desire to purchase, sell or otherwise transfer ownership of, or other interests in, the Class C Certificates may do so only through DTC Participants and Indirect DTC Participants.
-In addition, Certificate Owners will receive all distributions with respect to the Class C Certificates from the Class C Trustee through DTC Participants or Indirect DTC Participants, as the case may be.
+Certificate Owners that are not DTC Participants or Indirect DTC Participants but desire to purchase, sell or otherwise transfer ownership of, or other interests in, the Certificates may do so only through DTC Participants and Indirect DTC Participants.
+In addition, Certificate Owners will receive all distributions with respect to the Certificates from the Trustees through DTC Participants or Indirect DTC Participants, as the case may be.

-Under a book-entry format, Certificate Owners may experience some delay in their receipt of payments, because payments with respect to the Class C Certificates will be forwarded by the Class C Trustee to Cede, as nominee for DTC.
-DTC will forward payments in same-day funds to each DTC Participant who is credited with ownership of the Class C Certificates in an amount proportionate to the face amount of that DTC Participant's holdings of beneficial interests in the Class C Certificates, as shown on the records of DTC or its nominee.
+Under a book-entry format, Certificate Owners may experience some delay in their receipt of payments, because payments with respect to the Certificates will be forwarded by the Trustees to Cede, as nominee for DTC.
+DTC will forward payments in same-day funds to each DTC Participant who is credited with ownership of the Certificates in an amount proportionate to the face amount of that DTC Participant's holdings of beneficial interests in the Certificates, as shown on the records of DTC or its nominee.
 Each such DTC Participant will forward payments to its Indirect DTC Participants in accordance with standing instructions and customary industry practices.
 DTC Participants and Indirect DTC Participants will be responsible for forwarding distributions to Certificate Owners for whom they act.
-Accordingly, although Certificate Owners will not possess physical Class C Certificates, DTC's rules provide a mechanism by which Certificate Owners will receive payments on the Class C Certificates and will be able to transfer their interests.
+Accordingly, although Certificate Owners will not possess physical Certificates, DTC's rules provide a mechanism by which Certificate Owners will receive payments on the Certificates and will be able to transfer their interests.

-Unless and until physical Class C Certificates are issued under the limited circumstances described under "-Physical Certificates" below, the only physical Class C Certificateholder will be Cede, as nominee of DTC.
-Certificate Owners will not be recognized by the Class Trustee as registered owners of Class C Certificates under the Class C Pass Through Trust Agreement.
-Certificate Owners will be permitted to exercise their rights under the Class C Pass Through Trust Agreement only indirectly through DTC.
-DTC will take any action permitted to be taken by a Class C Certificateholder under the Class C Pass Through Trust Agreement only at the direction of one or more DTC Participants to whose accounts with DTC the Class C Certificates are credited.
-In the event any action requires approval by Class C Certificateholders of a certain percentage of the beneficial interests in the Class C Trust, DTC will take action only at the direction of and on behalf of DTC Participants whose holdings include undivided interests that satisfy the required percentage.
+Unless and until physical Certificates are issued under the limited circumstances described under "- Physical Certificates" below, the only physical Certificateholder will be Cede, as nominee of DTC.
+Certificate Owners will not be recognized by the Trustees as registered owners of Certificates under the applicable Pass Through Trust Agreement.
+Certificate Owners will be permitted to exercise their rights under the applicable Pass Through Trust Agreement only indirectly through DTC.
+DTC will take any action permitted to be taken by a Certificateholder under the applicable Pass Through Trust Agreement only at the direction of one or more DTC Participants to whose accounts with DTC the Certificates are credited.
+In the event any action requires approval by Certificateholders of a certain percentage of the beneficial interests in a Trust, DTC will take action only at the direction of and on behalf of DTC Participants whose holdings include undivided interests that satisfy the required percentage.
 DTC may take conflicting actions with respect to other undivided interests to the extent that the actions are taken on behalf of DTC Participants whose holdings include those undivided interests.
-DTC will convey notices and other communications to Indirect DTC Participants in accordance with arrangements among them.
+DTC will convey notices and other communications to DTC Participants, and DTC Participants will convey notices and other communications to Indirect DTC Participants in accordance with arrangements among them.
 Arrangements among DTC and its direct and indirect participants are subject to any statutory or regulatory requirements as may be in effect from time to time.
 DTC's rules applicable to itself and DTC Participants are on file with the Commission.